xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 ### Common use cases

-Belows are some common use cases of the desired capabilities for Chrome in Katalon Studio:
+Below are some common use cases of the desired capabilities for Chrome in Katalon Studio:

 1. To start Chrome maximized by default.
 Click **Add** on the command toolbar, then type in the following value: